quadrismegistus/literarytextmining/02_corpora/02A_intro_to_corpora.md

 ### 1) The 49 Chapters of Karen Yei Tamashita's *Tropic of Orange* (1997)

+This is the "metadata" mediated to us in the first few pages of the book, by the table of contents for all information except the narrator, whose threaded reappearances are marked in a separate table.

 | fn       | part | part_day  | part_title              | chapter | chapter_title          | setting                        | narrator          |
 |----------|------|-----------|-------------------------|---------|------------------------|--------------------------------|-------------------|
 | ch01.txt | 1    | Monday    | Summer Solstice         | 1       | Midday                 | Not Too Far From Mazatlán      | Rafaela Cortes    |